nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/wrangle.md

 For each downstream analysis, you will likely use a series of tidying and transforming steps in various order to get your data in the appropriate format.
-Interest of creating dozens of intermediate files after each step, we will use the `%>%` operator to “pipe” the output of one function to the input of the other.
+Instead of creating dozens of intermediate files after each step, we will use the `%>%` operator to “pipe” the output of one function to the input of the other.

-Instead of going into each function or each process in detail in isolation, let’s start with some typical research questions and then piece together R functions to get the desired information
+Instead of going into each function or each process in detail in isolation, let’s start with some typical research questions and then piece together R functions to get the desired information.

 ### `filter()`